jonathanj/eliottree/README.rst

    optional arguments:
      -h, --help            show this help message and exit -u UUID, --task-uuid UUID
-                           Select a specific task by UUID
+                           Select a specific task by UUID.
      -i KEY, --ignore-task-key KEY
                            Ignore a task key, use multiple times to ignore multiple keys.
 Defaults to ignoring most Eliot standard keys.
-     --raw                 Do not format some task values (such as UTC timestamps) as human-readable
+     --raw                 Do not format some task values (such as UTC timestamps) as human-readable.
      --local-timezone      Convert timestamps to the local timezone.
      --color {always,auto,never}
                            Color the output.
 Defaults based on whether the output is a TTY.
+     --ascii               Use ASCII for tree drawing characters.
+     --no-color-tree       Do not color the tree lines.
      -l LENGTH, --field-limit LENGTH
                            Limit the length of field values to LENGTH or a newline, whichever comes first.
 Use a length of 0 to